Zenas22/cesaro/README.md

 ### Setup Installation Requirement
 To access this project, you will need to access it from github then clone it.
-Then run 'git clone https://github.com/zenas22/cesaro' on your terminal.
+Then run 'java App' on your terminal.

 ### Technologies Used
 Java

 ASCII

 ### Support or questions